Lyall-A/The-Worst-Discord-Library/README.md

 ## TODO
 * abandon project
 * add catches, for example when parsing message the channel and guild will be fetched, but null if fail
+* make a function or something for the .cache.find and shit
+* dont create cache array in constructor